abt8601/diffusion-maps/README.md

 ## Basic Usage

-For more information about the API, please refer to the documentation that comes with the source code.
+For more information about the API, please refer to the [API documentation](https://abt8601.github.io/diffusion-maps#api-doc).

 ### C++